|Iceland Winter Photography Tour: Aurora, Ice Caves, Glaciers, Scenery - 2020

 Mountains, Geothermal Areas, Landscapes, Waterfalls, Birds

 From here we will make our way north to Lake Mývatn, passing through large wilderness areas where you see nothing but hills and mountains as far as your eye can see.
-We will be based at Sel Hotel at the Lake for 3 nights.
+We will be based at a beautiful hotel near the lake for 3 nights.

 Landmark Basalt Stack Hvítserkur and Horses

-After staying in the northeast you’ll head west along the northern coast through the town of Akureyri, spending a night at country Hotel Gauksmýri in close proximity to the famous landmark Hvítserkur.
+After staying in the northeast you’ll head west along the northern coast through the town of Akureyri, spending a night in close proximity to the famous landmark Hvítserkur.
 This area is famous for horse farming, making it the perfect place to photograph horses while they are kept outside in the winter.